WoNoMute/wonomute.github.io/_posts/2019-06-22-Pamela-Z-Award-for-Innovation-NIME-2019.md

 ## NIME 2019

 The NIME 2019 committee with [Rodrigo Schramm](http://professor.ufrgs.br/rschramm) as a conference chair has emphasized their will to also bring more diversity to this year's conference at all the levels (committee members, keynote speakers, reviewers, and so on).
-For example, [Isabel Nogueira](https://soundcloud.com/isabel-porto-nogueira) has been chair of installations and consultant of diversity in the committee, [Ana Maria Romano Gómez](https://www.audiblewomen.com/?listing=ana-maria-romano-gomez) has been a keynote speaker, and [Anna Xambó](http://annaxambo.me) has been paper co-chair.
+For example, [Isabel Nogueira](https://soundcloud.com/isabel-porto-nogueira) has been chair of installations and consultant of diversity in the committee, [Ana Maria Romano Gómez](https://www.audiblewomen.com/?listing=ana-maria-romano-gomez) has been a keynote performer, and [Anna Xambó](http://annaxambo.me) has been paper co-chair.
 Also, [Carolina Brum Medeiros](http://www.carolinabrum.com/?page_id=1069), [Laurel Pardue](http://eecs.qmul.ac.uk/profiles/parduelaurel.html), [Margaret Schedel](http://www.schedel.net/), and [Xiao Xiao](https://www.media.mit.edu/people/x_x/overview/) have been session chairs.
 Laurel Pardue won the best paper award for her presentation of the co-authored paper "Separating Sound from Source: Sonic Transformation of the Violin Through
 Electrondynamic Pickups and Acoustic Actuation".

 {% include image.html
-max-width="100%" file="/assets/blog/Ana-Maria-Romano-Gomez-keynote-NIME-2019.jpg" alt="Keynote of Ana María Romano Gómez, Agulha Night Club, June 6, 2019.
-Photo by Anna Xambó." caption="Keynote of Ana María Romano Gómez, Agulha Night Club, June 6, 2019.
+max-width="100%" file="/assets/blog/Ana-Maria-Romano-Gomez-keynote-NIME-2019.jpg" alt="Keynote performance of Ana María Romano Gómez, Agulha Night Club, June 6, 2019.
+Photo by Anna Xambó." caption="Keynote performance of Ana María Romano Gómez, Agulha Night Club, June 6, 2019.
 Photo by Anna Xambó." %}

 Thanks to the support and encouragement of the NIME 2019 committee, the NIME steering committee with [Alexander Refsum Jensenius](http://www.arj.no/) as the chair, and the creators of the Pamela Z Award, we decided to continue with this initiative.
 The jury was formed by: Isabel Nogueira, Astrid Bin, Anna Weisling, Ana Maria Romano Gómez, and Anna Xambó.